 If you smoke cigarettes, quitting now can help reduce your chances of developing a lung infection.

-Other common causes of lung infection are genetics, age and exposure to breathing in particles, like dust, smoke, chemicals and asbestos.
-Diseases such as arthritis, scleroderma and lupus can cause health problems in the lungs as well.
+Other common causes of lung infection are genetics, age, and exposure to breathing in particles, like dust, smoke, chemicals, and asbestos.
+Diseases such as arthritis, scleroderma, and lupus can cause health problems in the lungs as well.

-Lung infections frequently cause scarring and damage to vital tissue in your lungs.
+Lung infections frequently cause scarring and damage to vital tissue in the lungs.
 There is no cure for this kind of scarring, but treatments can assist in slowing the symptoms of the infections that cause the damage.

-Would you like assistance from the medical professionals at the Lung Health Institute with treating a lung infection?
 We offer many different treatments for lung disease, including lung restoration treatment, which uses the concentrated amounts of the body’s own cells to help target and reduce inflamed areas.

 Contact Lung Health Institute today for more information or to schedule a free consultation at 888-745-6697.